needle-mirror/com.unity.xr.arsubsystems/Documentation~/image-tracking.md

 You create reference image libraries in the Unity Editor.
 From Unity's main menu, go to **Assets &gt; Create &gt; XR &gt; Reference Image Library**.

-This creates a new reference image library Asset in your Project.
+This creates a new reference image library Asset in your project.
 To add images, select this Asset, then click **Add Image** and complete the fields that appear:

 ![Editing a reference image library](images/create-reference-image-library.gif "Editing a reference image library")